solo-io/supergloo/docs/content/setup/installation/enterprise_installation.md

 ## Helm

 You may prefer to use the Helm chart directly rather than using the `meshctl` CLI tool.
 This section will take you through the steps necessary to deploy a Gloo Mesh Enterprise installation from the Helm chart.
-The source for the Gloo Mesh Enterprise Helm chart is available on [GitHub](https://github.com/solo-io/gloo-mesh-enterprise-helm).

 1. Add the Helm repo